simonpcouch/pal/README.md

 pal("cli", "Ctrl+Shift+C")
 ```

-> \[!CAUTION\] Much of the documentation in this package is aspirational
+> \[!IMPORTANT\] Much of the documentation in this package is
-> and its interface is likely to change rapidly.
+> aspirational and its interface is likely to change rapidly.

 ## Installation